-Nationwide offers Nationwide SmartMiles program in the state.
+In Mississippi, Nationwide offers their SmartMiles program, a mix of pay-per-mile and driving behavior.
 It has a base rate and a variable rate depending on how many miles you drive, and it offers you a discount for safe driving.
 This program only counts the first 250 miles in a day while you’re on a road trip.

-How to Find the Best Car Insurance in Mississippi in For You
+How to Find the Best Car Insurance in Mississippi For You

 While shopping for the best car insurance policy, consider the company which balances cost, financial stability and customer service.
 MoneyGeek has collected this information for you, but you can also look for the best company yourself.